bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Web-Development-Interview-Part-3--.md

 ⮕**One or two things you learned about the organization**

-⮕**One sentence about how you’re excited you are to contribute in a specific way**
+⮕**One sentence about how you're excited you are to contribute in a specific way**

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*tZNLWVUGmj2tJK3j.jpg" class="graf-image" /></figure>